 - Ego is illusion

 - Therefore, God is an illusion.

 The reason there was never a “first cause” is because ultimately there is no time and there is no space.
 Without the concepts of time and space, relativity itself does not exist, rendering all concepts of “beginnings” and “endings,” of “firsts” and “lasts” meaningless.
 Time and space are the same illusion, and not separate illusions as we discovered earlier, because ego is a form of energy – like a human being, and/or a concept born from this form of energy, which is constantly changing and is therefore impermanent, while “time” is an illusion as well since time is nothing more than the measurement of change upon ego.
 Because time and space are provably an illusion, then the entire “first cause” argument is ultimately an invalid one.
 Because all theistic concepts depend on the reality of ego, time, and space, and all concepts of ego, time, and space are provably an illusion, all theistic concepts are therefore also illusions.
 The fact and the truth of egolessness and therefore timelessness invalidate all theistic concepts automatically.
-The problem with the idea of a “first cause” is it can only work if we accept a self-contradictory double-standard – that all things require a creator except for the Creator itself.
-The problem with this proposition, as we have discovered several times before, is the fact that all contradictions and double-standards are false and are therefore invalid.
+The problem with the idea of a “first cause” is it can only work if we accept special pleading – a self-contradictory double standard that all things require a creator except for the Creator itself.
+The problem with this proposition, as we have discovered several times before, is the fact that special pleading is a logical fallacy, and all contradictions and double standards are false and are therefore invalid.

 - Whatever begins to exist has a cause.